 While there are numerous drinking establishments, places where travelers may be charged to sleep must be licensed by the city.
 Each of the inns of Glimring has its own character and personality.
 Below are the currently licensed lodgings:

-Wayfarer’s Inn – Outside the Glimmergate, this large inn can accommodate nearly 50 guests and is a regular stopping point for travellers and merchants from Longbridge that don’t like the bustle of the city.
+Wayfarer’s Inn – Outside the Glimmergate, this large inn can accommodate nearly 50 guests and is a regular stopping point for travelers and merchants from Longbridge that don’t like the bustle of the city.

-Guard’s Rest – This small inn has no provision for food, but has 8 private rooms, each accommodating four guests.
+Guard’s Rest – This small inn has no provision for food but has 8 private rooms, each accommodating four guests.
 It’s long been the stopping point for the guard captains of visiting villages and cities.

 Tanner’s Toil – A small inn, normally used by other guild tanners visiting the city.
 While not expensive, it’s usually exclusive to those in the leather trade and prefers their business first.